VPR Replay: Frequently Asked Questions

 Why can't I start playing the latest show when I want, rather than it starting automatically at set times?

-This stream was set to meet all of the streaming and reporting requirements set forth by the our music rights agreements, and those requirements limit the content and the interactivity of the stream.
+This stream was set to meet all of the streaming and reporting requirements set forth by our music rights agreements, and those requirements limit the content and the interactivity of the stream.
 The playlist can not be available while a show is in the stream; episodes can not be in the stream for longer than two weeks; the stream can not be interactive, such as starting at the beginning for each listener or skipping songs; the streaming loop must contain at least three hours of programming; etc. These are just some of the requirements we must meet in order to provide this service and they limit some of the features and content we can provide.

 Can I access older shows?